 Starting from Legislative Decree n.
 52 of 22 April 2021 (the so-called Reopening Decree) most of the restrictions introduced by the government in the previous months have been gradually eliminated, allowing the reopening of almost all economic activities and the possibility of resuming mobility on the territory not dictated by reasons of strict necessity, while remaining significant limitations (also differentiated territorially) due to the need to respect social distancing.
-Then in September 2021 all the Italian regions were in "white zone".
-Therefore, as in June, July and August, also in September 2021 the prices recorded in advance were used for all the products for which this mode of data collection is adopted.
-For prices of entrance to disco it was still necessary to estimate all the prices also in the month of September.
+Then in January 2022 all the commercial activities resumed (although with some limitations in the capacities for some entertainment, leisure and sporting events) and it was possible, for all the products in the basket, to use the prices recorded, including the prices recorded in advance for all the products for which this mode of data collection is adopted.